DHC CONTINUS 60 mg, prolonged release tablets.

 The primary risk of opioid excess is respiratory depression.

 Opioids may cause sleep-related breathing disorders including central sleep apnoea (CSA) and sleep-related hypoxemia.
 Opioid use may increase the risk of CSA in a dose-dependent manner in some patients.
 Opioids may also cause worsening of pre-existing sleep apnoea (see section 4.8).
 In patients who present with CSA, consider decreasing the total opioid dosage.

 Dihydrocodeine should be used with caution in patients taking monoamine oxidase inhibitors or within two weeks of such therapy.

-Concomitant use of benzodiazepines and opioids may result in sedation, respiratory depression, coma and death.
-Because of these risks, concomitant prescribing of sedative medicines such as benzodiazepines or related drugs with opioids should be reserved for patients for whom alternative treatment options are not possible.
-If a decision is made to prescribe benzodiazepines concomitantly with opioids, the lowest effective dose should be used, and the duration of treatment should be as short as possible (see also general dose recommendation in section 4.2).
+Concomitant use of dihydrocodeine and sedative medicines such as benzodiazepines or related drugs may result in sedation, respiratory depression, coma and death.
+Because of these risks, concomitant prescribing with these sedative medicines should be reserved for patients for whom alternative treatment options are not possible.
+If a decision is made to prescribe dihydrocodeine concomitantly with sedative medicines, the lowest effective dose should be used, and the duration of treatment should be as short as possible (see also general dose recommendation in section 4.2).

 Drug dependence, tolerance and potential for abuse